irccloud/irccloud-desktop/README.md

 To build a full version, `make dist`.

-Instructions for making signed builds on CI servers are in (docs/OfficialBuilds.md)
+Instructions for building packages and signed binaries on CI are at [docs/OfficialBuilds.md](docs/OfficialBuilds.md)

 ## Feedback